WORWAG PHARMA

 Pregnancy

-You should tell your doctor if you are (or could become) pregnant.
-Your doctor will normally advise you to stop taking Lagosa before you become pregnant or as soon as you know you are pregnant.
+You must tell your doctor if you are (or might become) pregnant.
+Normally, your doctor will advise you to stop treatment with Lagosa before you become pregnant or as soon as you find out you are pregnant.

 Driving and using machines